Top 51 Nurse Practitioner Interview Questions (Plus Answers)

 You can use the STAR method, which stands for situation, task, action and result, to provide succinct and powerful responses to questions.
 When using this method, describe a situation that relates to the question and explain the task you completed.
 Next, outline the action you took in that situation and the result that occurred.
 For example, when answering a question about your proficiency with a specific procedure, you may describe a time you performed it, the tasks and actions you completed and the patient outcome.

 Prepare thoughtful answers to standard interview questions to show potential employers your professionalism and competency.
 Maintain a positive tone throughout all the answers you give.
 Also, aim to answer questions concisely without offering extra information.
 These types of answers can convey your communication skills, showing employers how you may interact successfully with patients.

 Think about questions you want to ask

-In every interview, the person asking the questions will turn the time to you, allowing you to ask any questions you might have about the position.
+In most interviews, an employer gives you the opportunity to ask questions you may have about the nurse practitioner role or the health care facility where you're interviewing.
 Consider what questions you can ask to better understand the role and atmosphere.
-Some examples include asking about work-life balance, why the last person in the role left, continuing education opportunities and how well the staff members work together as a team.
+Some examples include asking about work-life balance, reasons the last person in the role left, continuing education opportunities and ways the staff members work together as a team.